j0zzz/JoeQuake/docs/_includes/subfeatures/demos-menu.md

-### Maps, Demos, Mods menu

-JoeQuake added 3 new menus to Quake:
-* The **Maps** menu contains a list of all available maps in the actual path including inside pak files as well.
+### Demo browser

-* The **Demos** menu gives you a shell about all the Quake subdirectories, and you may browse between these dirs and watch demos in any folder.
+JoeQuake has a dedicated **Demos** main menu which provides a shell of all your Quake subdirectories, and you may browse between these folders and watch demos in any folder.

-* The **Mods** menu also shows all the Quake subdirectories, and choosing any of them reloads the specific mod immediately (as if you have started Quake `-game <moddir>`)
+The Demos menu displays all the .dem and also the .dz (dzip compressed demo) files.
+There is no need to extract .dz files, you can start watching compressed demos immediately, JoeQuake covers the whole process (extracts the .dz to a temporary .dem and purges this temp file after playback is finished).

+You can also set demos as your ghost here.
+Press Ctrl+Enter to set a selected demo as ghost and Ctrl+Shift+Enter to clear an already set ghost.
+See more about *Ghost recording mode* [here](/ghost-recording).